AArashev/SQL.employees.analysis.dashboard/README.md

 Purpose

-To gain insights into the average salary distribution across departments and genders over the years, providing valuable information for understanding compensation practices and identifying any gender pay gap.
+*To gain insights into the average salary distribution across departments and genders over the years, providing valuable information for understanding compensation practices and identifying any gender pay gap.*
 **Task 4: Filtering Employees Based on Salary Range Description**

-A stored procedure named filter_salary is created to dynamically filter employees based on a given salary range.
-This allows users to quickly analyze the average salaries of different departments for male and female employees within any specified salary range.
+*A stored procedure named filter_salary is created to dynamically filter employees based on a given salary range.
+This allows users to quickly analyze the average salaries of different departments for male and female employees within any specified salary range.*
-Query

-sql

 **DROP PROCEDURE IF EXISTS filter_salary;***